Consensys/doc.tessera/docs/HowTo/Configure/Keys.md

     options available as the private key is exposed in the configuration file.
 The other options available are more secure and recommended for production environments.

-The key pair data is provided in plain text in the configfile.
+The key pair data is provided in plain text in the configuration file.

 ```json
 "keys": {